America is facing an eviction crisis. This tool could keep families in their home

 “Landlords don’t like filing evictions.
 It’s expensive to file evictions.
 It takes an emotional toll,” says Kimball D. Parker, the director of BYU Law’s legal design lab LawX and director and president of Wilson Sonsini Goodrich & Rosati’s tech subsidiary SixFifty.
 But Parker and his students found that when landlords didn’t hear from tenants that they were going to miss rent—often due to an unforeseen medical expense—the landlords felt they had no other recourse but to evict.

-Once a landlord files eviction proceedings, the process is fast and severe.
+Once a landlord files eviction proceedings in Utah or Arizona, where the students’ research was focused, the process is fast and severe.
 In Utah, for instance, tenants have only three days to respond to an eviction lawsuit, and Parker points out that if they do appear in court, there isn’t a lot of legal ground for judges to provide leniency if the tenant has missed a rent payment.

 To understand this process more deeply, Stacy Butler, the director of the University of Arizona law school’s Innovation for Justice program, served her students an eviction notice and asked them to go through the entire proceedings process themselves.
 Then, the class observed more than 200 other proceedings and conducted interviews with tenants who’d experienced eviction, and landlords, judges, attorneys, and others.